Thousands of creative leaders manage their agencies with Workamajig.

 Your decision making swings on the question: Will it help our clients?

 This sounds great on paper, of course, but seldom works out in reality.
-You might start your agency with the intention of prioritizing clients, but the needs of the business - growing revenues, attracting talent - eventually take precedence.
+You might start your agency with the intention of prioritizing clients, but the needs of the business - growing revenues, and attracting talent - eventually take precedence.

-Over deliver for a loyal client going through a rough patch and you’ll be “client-centric”.
+Overdeliver for a loyal client going through a rough patch and you’ll be “client-centric”.
 But you’ll also see your profits dip in the short-term.

 Being client-centric, thus, means adopting two of the toughest values in business: